Glaucoma Doctors in Fort Myers

 If you live or work in Fort Myers and believe you many have glaucoma, you will want to find the most qualified eye doctors who can evaluate your eyes, explain the treatment options, and help prevent further damage to your eyes.

-Elmquist Eye Group has served Southwest Florida for more than two decades.
-E. Trevor Elmquist, DO, Kate Wagner, OD, his partner, and Nina Burt, OD and Sarah Eccles-Brown, MD, his associates, provide a complete range of eye care services in a comfortable and caring setting.
+Elmquist Eye Group has served Southwest Florida for more than two decades, providing a complete range of eye care services in a comfortable and caring setting.

 What Causes Glaucoma?